bigleuxenchef/ElasticOnDocker/README.md

 #### Docker Input Files

-In order to build a docker image, very often a series of files are used in the built process, in this case we have the followinf files :
+In order to build a docker image, very often a series of files are used in the built process, in this case we have the following files :

 - Docker Entry point, this is the file that is used to define the steps the docker container should first execute when a image is brought up.
 It is not mandatory but it seems to have been a widely spread practice.
    - [Entry point for Elastic container](./docker-entrypoint.sh)